AntoineVendeville/antoinevendeville.github.io/_pages/publications.md

 ---

 ## 2022
+* A. Vendeville, B. Guedj and S. Zhou.
+Discord in the Multi-State Voter Model with Zealots.
+Preprint on [arXiv](https://arxiv.org/abs/2203.02002), [HAL](https://hal.inria.fr/hal-03600429).
 * A. Vendeville, A. Giovanidis, E. Papanastasiou and B. Guedj.
 Opening up echo chambers via optimal content recommendations.
 [Proceedings of Complex Networks and Their Applications XI](https://link.springer.com/chapter/10.1007/978-3-031-21127-0_7).
 Preprint on [arXiv](https://arxiv.org/abs/2206.03859), [HAL](https://hal.archives-ouvertes.fr/hal-03691800).
 * A. Vendeville, A. Giovanidis, E. Papanastasiou and B. Guedj.
 Recommendation of content to mitigate the echo chamber effect.
 Extended abstract.
 Presented at [CCS 2022](https://www.ccs2022.org/).
 [HAL](https://hal.science/hal-04010528).
 * A. Vendeville, B. Guedj and S. Zhou.
 Active links density in the Voter Model with zealots.
 Extended abstract.
 Presented at [CCS 2022](https://www.ccs2022.org/), [HAL](https://hal.science/hal-04010520).
-* A. Vendeville, B. Guedj and S. Zhou.
-Depolarising Social Networks: Optimisation of Exposure to Adverse Opinions in the Presence of a Backfire Effect.
-Preprint on [arXiv](https://arxiv.org/abs/2203.02002), [HAL](https://hal.inria.fr/hal-03600429).
 * A. Vendeville, B. Guedj and S. Zhou.
 Towards control of opinion diversity by introducing zealots into a polarised social group.
 [Proceedings of Complex Networks and Their Applications X](https://link.springer.com/chapter/10.1007%2F978-3-030-93413-2_29).
 Preprint on [arXiv](https://arxiv.org/abs/2006.07265), [HAL](https://hal.inria.fr/hal-02872161).

 ## 2021